-We welcome feedback on our teaching throughout the semester.
-You are encouraged to contact us at any time when you have any questions, suggestions, concerns, or would like to ask for advice.
-Please remember, we are here to help you learn.
-So please do NOT hesitate to contact us at any time, so we can do our job better!
+Prof. Hong welcomes feedbacks on her teaching throughout the semester.
+You are encouraged to contact her at any time when you have any questions, suggestions, concerns, or would like to ask for advice.
+Please remember, she is here to help you learn.
+So please do NOT hesitate to contact her at any time, so she can do her job better!